astrimbu/astrimbu/README.md

 - 👋 hi, i'm alan
-- 👨‍💻 research, ai, nlp, software
+- 👨‍💻 researching ai, llms
-- ⚖️ simple ⊼ complex
+- ⚖️ simple = good

 <!---
 astrimbu/astrimbu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.